 Windsor

-Home to the Queen’s weekend home, Windsor Castle, this city is very easy to get to from London and is popular to visit because of it.
-Changing of the Guards happens here, with a band and all, find out when it’s happening when you’re visiting.
+Windsor is another one of the top day trips to take from London.
+Home to the Queen who now lives permanently Windsor Castle (book tickets here), this city is easy to get to from London and is popular to visit because of it.
+Changing the Guard happens here, with a band and all, so find out when it’s happening when you’re visiting.

 Besides all the royal-ness and walking, you’ll find some nice shopping and food spots in Windsor too.
 I’ve stayed overnight in Windsor at The St. Christopher Wren, where I had a lovely dinner and also spa treatments.